Over the past few months, I’ve tested some of Xiaomi’s best stick vacuums, including the Roidmi F8, Jimmy JV51, and the

-Remember that this vacuum’s primary function is to clean floors.
+Remember that this vacuum’s primary function is to clean hard surfaces like hardwood.

 The soft roller attachment is excellent for the task.
 It was able to clean different types of debris from Cheerios to sand on carpets and hard floors.

 One issue would be it not able to clean a pile of Fruit loops at it can clog at the narrow pathway going to the dust cup, so that is the size limit of the V10 Pro.
 Anything smaller than Fruit loops, it won’t any issues cleaning.

 Even with its handheld configuration, it will not have any issues with cleaning stuff like quaker oats, sand, dust, etc.

 I like how usable the power is even in the low setting.

-To see how well the Dreame V10 Pro cleans dirt on carpets and hard floors, I put it through a series of tests using different types of debris such as coffee, quaker oats, quinoa, and pet litter.
+To see how well the Dreame V10 cleans dirt on carpets and hard floors, I put it through a series of tests using different types of debris such as coffee, quaker oats, quinoa, and pet litter.
 I also did other tests with sand and Fruit loops on separate tests to see how it does on these types of messes.

 I did the tests on three different surfaces – hard floor, low pile carpet, and medium-pile carpet.